 Animal studies are underway examining the potential of MSC therapy to aid in brain repair.
 In one critical study led by Dr. Robert Miller from Case Western Reserve University, mice with MS-like disease were given human MSCs.
 The treatment resulted in the improvement of their MS-like symptoms and showed signs of brain repair and functional recovery.
 Dr. Dimitrios Karussis and colleagues published findings from a phase I/II clinical trial examining the safety and feasibility of MSC therapy in 15 people with MS. Participants demonstrated improvement over six months following treatment.

-Food Services of Canada Inc. Spearheaded by Dr. Mark Freedman
+Manitoba, and A&W Food Services of Canada Inc. Spearheaded by

-principal investigator (PI) at the Ottawa site and Dr. James
+of Ottawa), principal investigator (PI) at the Ottawa site and

-Marriott (University of Manitoba), PI at the Manitoba site,
+Dr. James Marriott (University of Manitoba), PI at the Manitoba

 MEsenchymal Stem cell therapy for CAnadian MS patients